Ashmyany: Rebuilding

 In 1845, as the town was rebuilding, it received a new coat of arms, in recognition of its population increase.
 It never recovered from its earlier losses, and by the end of the 19th century it became rather a provincial town, inhabited primarily by Jewish immigrants from other parts of Russia 'beyond the Pale'.

 The Church of Saint Michael the Archangel was closed down in 1850, but rebuilt in 1900–10.
 In the late 19th century, a tavern was built and the Russian authorities built a Russian Orthodox church.

-20th century

 In 1912 the local Jewish community built a large synagogue.

 World War I

-After the end of World War I and the withdrawal of the German army in 1919, Ashmyany was under Polish jurisdiction.
-Bolshevik activity threatened the town.
-The Polish armed forces defended the town against the invading Bolsheviks, and there still exist graves of Polish soldiers who died in that struggle.
+After the end of World War I and the withdrawal of the German army from the German-ruled Lithuania District in 1919, Ashmyany came under Polish jurisdiction.
 According to the Soviet–Lithuanian Peace Treaty, signed on 12 July 1920, Ašmena was part of Lithuania.
 However, the Lithuanian territory was seized by the Polish Army that same year.
 After the Polish–Soviet War, Ashmyany was given to Poland by the Peace of Riga.